-A student who finds it necessary to withdraw from the program must complete a Change in Student Status Form.
+A student who finds it necessary to withdraw from the program must contact his/her Academic Counselor to complete a Program Withdrawal Form.
 Signatures on the form must include student, academic counselor, financial aid counselor, associate registrar, and financial services representative.
-Forms are available in the Student Services Office.
-The date of receipt of written notification is the date used in determining the exit.

-Students receiving financial aid through any of the Title IV programs must interview with a financial aid counselor.
+The date of receipt of written notification will determine the exit date.
+Students receiving financial aid through any of the Title IV programs must consult with a financial aid counselor prior to withdrawing.
 See section on ADP Refund Policy to understand impact of withdrawal.

-Financial Aid Impact: In addition to the federal requirements published in the Warner Pacific Catalog, the following procedures apply in the case of a student withdrawing from an ADP course and/or the Program:
+In addition to the federal requirements published in the Warner Pacific Catalog, the following procedures apply in the case of a student withdrawing from an ADP course and/or the Program:

-If a student will be out of attendance for more than 35 days, a Return of Title IV Funds must be performed, based on the last attendance date.
-Any unearned funds will be returned to the lender, or in the case of grant money, to the government.
-If all funds have been earned, the student may have a credit balance that will be paid to him or her directly.
-Students then have the option to return the money to their lender.
-Any unused funds are added back into the student's aid eligibility for the current academic year.
+- If a student will be out of attendance for more than 35 days, a Return of Title IV Funds must be performed, based on the last attendance date. - Any unearned funds will be returned to the lender, or in the case of grant money, to the government. - If all funds have been earned, the student may have a credit balance that will be paid to him or her directly.
+Students then have the option to return the money to their lender - Any unused funds are added back into the student's aid eligibility for the current academic year.

-Temporary Program Withdrawal: In order to qualify for additional federal aid, a student must successfully complete all the credits in the current payment period as of the date of withdrawal.
-This means that when a student returns to Warner Pacific College within 180 days, any funds that have been sent back can be requested again, and the student must complete the credits that aid was intended to cover before new funds can be disbursed.
+Students wishing to temporarily withdraw from the program must successfully complete all the credits in the current payment period as of the date of withdrawal in order to qualify for additional federal aid.
+When a temporarily withdrawn student returns to Warner Pacific College within 180 days, any funds that have been sent back can be requested again, and the student must complete the credits that aid was intended to cover before new funds can be disbursed.